 1973: Al Kooper reunited with the original members of his old band The Blues Project at the Schaefer Music Festival at New York’s Central Park.
 A recording of the show was released later that year by MCA Records titled Reunion in Central Park.

-1974: Gordon Lightfoot started two weeks at the top of the Billboard pop chart with his tenth original album and first and only #1 in the US, Sundown.
+1974: Gordon Lightfoot started two weeks at the top of the Billboard pop chart with his tenth original album and only #1 in the US, Sundown.
 The album’s title track also became Lightfoot’s first #1 single on the Billboard Hot 100.

 1975: Paul McCartney and Wings went to #1 in the UK with their fourth studio album, Venus and Mars.